An all-new multipurpose penthouse in Milan’s prestigious Hotel Litta Palace

 The interior conversates with the exterior: it glimpses to the great terrace, fluid and industrial, modular itself, with basins, logs and barrels instead of tables and seats, and tropical plants following the spontaneity of the place.

 Rounded forms, boiserie, natural walnut wood, local stones like the Ceppo di Gré mix together with sheet metal tables, wallpaper, soft carpets, and original pieces from the Fifties.
-The furniture is partly designed by important Made-in-Italy brands, along with custom pieces realized thanks to the collaboration with many local artisans.
+The furniture of Hotel Litta Palace’s new addition is partly designed by important Made-in-Italy brands, along with custom pieces realized thanks to the collaboration with many local artisans.